EnableSoftware/DelimitedDataParser/README.md

 ### Progress reports

 The `Exporter` class constructor has an overload that takes an `IProgress<int>`.
-If supplied, the `Exporter` will report the current iteration of the export process as an `int` using the progress provider.
+If supplied, the `Exporter` will use the progress provider to report the current row number as an `int` after each row is written to the output file.

 ## Columns as text